-The Audit Committee is comprised of Messrs.
-Cleaver and Colonnese.
+The Audit Committee is currently comprised of Messrs.
+Cleaver and Aubert and Ms. Sherwood.
 Mr. Cleaver currently serves as the chair of the Audit Committee.
 The Board has determined that Mr. Cleaver qualifies as an "audit committee financial expert" under the Exchange Act and that each member of the Audit Committee is an independent director.
 The Audit Committee meets at least once per fiscal quarter to fulfill its responsibilities under its charter and in connection with the review of the Company's quarterly and annual financial statements.
-During the fiscal year ended December 31, 2016, the Audit Committee met four times.
-As described above, the Company is not in compliance with the continued listing requirements as set forth in Nasdaq Listing Rule 5605(c)(2)(A) regarding the composition of the Audit Committee because the Audit Committee is not comprised of three independent directors.
-The Company intends to regain compliance with such rule before February 6, 2018, the expiration of the cure period granted to the Company to regain compliance with such rule.
+During the fiscal year ended December 31, 2021, the Audit Committee met four times.